antoniopalves/Smart-Warehouse-Supervisor/README.md

 ## Project Overview

-**Supervisão Inteligente** is an intelligent warehouse supervision system developed as a university project.
+**Smart Warehouse Supervisor** is an intelligent warehouse supervision system developed as a university project.
 It simulates a warehouse environment with automated control and monitoring of a deployer robot using MQTT communication.

 The system includes logic for failure detection and management implemented in Prolog, alongside a real-time web interface to monitor statuses, manage failures, and control warehouse operations.